teamninjathumbs/grabitygame.github.io/_pages/grabity.md

 ## Game Modes

+### Deathmatch

+Classic free-for-all combat action.
+Players choose a time limit, with the winner decided based on points.

-### Low Gravity
+### Elimination

-For a unique twist, try Low Gravity mode - where everything bobs and floats in a sea of confusion!
-Players must adapt their gameplay style to cope with a fundamentally different physics mode.
+Last bot standing!
+Players receive a certain number of lives, and have to knock out their opponents in order to win.

 ### King of the Crate

-In this mode, players can only score by grabbing and holding on to the King Crate, but there is only one!
-Should you retain the King Crate and increase your score, or throw it to defeat an enemy coming to steal it from you?
+In this mode, players can only score by grabbing and holding on to the King Crate - there is only one!
+Should you retain the King Crate and increase your score, or throw it to smash an enemy coming to steal it from you?

 ### Juggernaut

-An interesting mode where players increase in size as their killstreak goes up.
+Every time you kill another bot, your bot gets larger and tougher.
+On the flip-side, you become a much easier target for flying crates!
 Can make things more fun if one player has more experience with the game than the others.

+### Craterball

+Shoot some hoops, crack some skulls in this frenetic basketball-style game mode.
+Best played 2v2 with teams, but can also be configured for all-against-all craziness!

+### Low Gravity

+For a unique twist, try Low Gravity  - where everything bobs and floats in a sea of confusion!
+Players must adapt their gameplay style to cope with a fundamentally different physics mode.

 ## Subscribe